 1 9 5 3 (USA)

-This summer replacement show about an Irish-American family in Ludlow, Kentucky in 1919 was seen through the eyes of grandson Kevin – always seen as a youngster (played by a 10-year-old Christopher Walken using his birth name of Ronnie) but never seen as an adult – as he reminisced about his family.
+This summer replacement show about an Irish-American family in Ludlow, Kentucky (just across the Ohio River from Cincinnati) in 1919 was seen through the eyes of grandson Kevin – always seen as a youngster (played by a 10-year-old Christopher Walken using his birth name of Ronnie) but never seen as an adult – as he reminisced about his family.

-This show was a precursor cursor to The Wonder Years – and coincidentally the person reminiscing in both programs was named Kevin.
+This show was a precursor to The Wonder Years – and coincidentally, the person reminiscing in both programs was named Kevin.

 Kevin Acton had a paper route and loved rabbits.
 Luis Van Rooten narrated as the voice of the adult Kevin.

-Widower John Acton (Harry Holcombe) had come to America from Dublin in 1888 and was now the County Clerk.
+Widower John Acton (Harry Holcombe) had come to America from Dublin in 1888 and was now the County Clerk in Ludlow.

 Julia (Virginia Dwyer) was Kevin’s widowed mother (John’s daughter) – a “red-haired saint with a sense of humour” – and Bessie Acton (Jane Rose) was John’s sister.

 The ABC series aired between 12 July 1953 and 6 October 1953, initially on Sunday nights before moving to Tuesdays in September.
 Sponsors included Revlon.

 Ronnie (Christopher) Walken